rneyrinck/FetchRewardsPointsChallenge/README.md

       - this will return the updated list

 ## Comments on the challenge
 This was a really enjoyable experience!
 It was the first time I've manipulated a data set using a map function inside of a CRUD operation.
-The biggest hiccup is having to kill the server to stop the PATCH request, but this can be avoided by making a new tab in Postman with a GET request.
-The request will work but a new PATCH will only be able to be called once the server is restarted.

-In future iterations an Async function may solve the need to restart the server, but I look forward to hearing from the engineering team on how they would handle this challenge!
+The hardest part was trying to write this readme!
+I had to really go back to the basics and learn how I would set up a development environment if i didn't have any experience in it.
+After extensive testing on my partners computer(which I will have to clean up after all the installs I set up) I've made this set up as lean as I can.

-Thank you again for the opportunity to showcase what I can do!
+Thank you again for the opportunity to showcase what I can do and i'm looking forward to discussing the challenge with the engineering team!